 Practitioners will learn the helpful (and sometimes not so helpful) role a person’s Christian faith can play in psychotherapy, and will be equipped to discuss religious issues and use religiously-integrated tools in their work.
 At the same time, clergy will learn how Christianity can be integrated into an evidence-based secular mental health treatment for depression, which is sure to increase their comfort level for making referrals to mental health practitioners who provide this form of treatment.

 Cognitive Behavioral Therapy for Christian Clients with Depression is a practical guide for mental health professionals and pastoral counselors who want to learn how to use Christian-specific CBT tools to treat depression in their Christian clients.

-Night Bloomers: 12 Principles for Thriving in Adversity (Coming soon!)
+Night Bloomers: 12 Principles for Writing Your Way Through the Dark and Thriving in Adversity (Coming soon!)

 Charles Dickens got it right: Sometimes the worst of times is also the best of times.
 We don’t usually respond with gratitude or celebration when our lives get turned upside down by loss, tragedy, and grief.
 But we might if we could fast-forward into our future and see that the difficulty and devastation we are experiencing was the best thing that had ever happened to us.